dotnet/dotnet-docker/samples/aspnetapp/aspnetcore-docker-https-development.md

 dotnet dev-certs https --trust
 ```

+> Note: The certificate name, in this case *aspnetapp*.pfx must match the project assembly name.

 > Note: `crypticpassword` is used as a stand-in for a password of your own choosing.

 Configure application secrets, for the certificate: